ACINQ/eclair/docs/Tor.md

 #### Windows:

 [Download the "Expert Bundle"](https://www.torproject.org/download/tor/) from Tor's website and extract it to `C:\tor`.
-A link to the "Expert Bundle" is on the "Download Tor Source Code" page.

 ### Configuring Tor